 Along with poet Lawson Inada and composer Patti Moran McCoy, I was awarded an American Book Award in 1988 for educational materials.
 We produced Shakin’ Loose with Mother Goose, a double LP featuring Steve Allen and Jayne Meadows rapping classical rhymes to rock, jazz, and blues.
 But with all the wonders of family, poetry, and jazz in my life something was missing – a deep, personal connection to G-d.
 I felt the call to study to become a rabbi.

 I was ordained in 1995 by Rabbi Zalman Schachter-Shalomi, under the mentorship of Rabbi Marcia Prager and Rabbi Aryeh Hirschfeld z”l.
 Since 1996, I’ve been honored to be the spiritual leader of Havurah Shir Hadash, a Jewish Renewal congregation in Ashland, Oregon founded by Reb Aryeh.
 A very special part of my work is to help congregations that are in transition when their rabbi retires or leaves the community.
-In this capacity I was honored to serve B’nai Or of Boston for two years, and P’nai Or or Portland, Oregon for almost three years.
-Today I serve as the interim rabbi for Congregation Nevei Kodesh in Boulder, Colorado.
+In this capacity I was honored to serve B’nai Or of Boston for two years, and P’nai Or or Portland, Oregon for almost three years, Nevei Kodesh in Boulder, Colorado for two years, and Congregation Beth Israel in Chico, California for one year.
 Plus, these days I’m traveling around the country leading interfaith workshops in synagogues and churches.
 I am one of the founding members of OHALAH, the Association of Rabbis for Jewish Renewal.

 To prove that I’m a Brooklyn Dodger fanatic, take a look at my rabbi office.
 Oregon Public Broadcasting also did a story on my unusual baseball collection.
 Check it out here.
 You might also enjoy the article in the NY Times on the Campaign 42 project that I created in conjunction with two of my post-Bar Mitzvah students.
-Our project is funded by small donations to the Havurah so that every little league, high school, and college baseball player can learn about Jackie Robinson, and wear a #42 patch on Jackie Robinson Day, April 15th.
+I have a dream that someday every little league, high school, and college baseball player can learn about Jackie Robinson, and wear a #42 patch on Major League Baseball’s annual Jackie Robinson Day, April 15th.